-V What Who/when Why Cancer screenings Cancer screenings may result in earlier detection, make it easier to treat, and possibly cure.
+V What Who/when Why Cancer screenings may result in earlier detection, make it easier to treat, and possibly cure.
 Your cancer screening needs may vary if you have had breast, chest or genital surgery, hormone therapy, or due to other personal health risk factors.
-Your health care provider can confirm screenings best for you based on your health and health history.
-Breast health - mammogram (diagnostic x-ray) Mammograms are recommended starting at age 40 and every 1-2 years until age 75.
+Your health care provider can confirm screenings best for you based on your health and health history. • Breast health - mammogram (a type of x-ray) Mammograms are recommended starting at age 40 and every 1-2 years until age 75.
 Mammography screening uses an x-ray of the breast tissue to detect breast tissue changes that may be cancer.
-Cervical cancer screening Ages 21-65, every 3-5 years The cervix is the lower part of the uterus (womb).
-Regular Pap and HPV testing can help find abnormalities before they turn into cancer.
 Colorectal cancer screening Ages 45-75 (earlier if at higher risk), every 5-10 years (or more frequent based on health risk) Special tests can detect colorectal cancer early, which makes it easier to treat.
 Lung cancer screening Ages 50-80 who are heavy smokers (20 year history), currently smoke, or have quit in the past 15 years.
-People who smoke, especially heavy smokers, are at a high risk for lung cancer.
-Prostate screening Ages 55-69 The prostate is a part of the reproductive system, which includes the penis, prostate, and testicles.
+People who smoke, especially heavy smokers, are at a high risk for lung cancer. • Prostate screening Ages 55-69 The prostate is a part of the reproductive system, which includes the penis, prostate, and testicles.
 With age the prostate can increase in size and decrease urine flow.
 Talk with your doctor to decide if screening is right for you.
-Vaccines Vaccines As directed by your health care provider or based on your personal health risk.
+Vaccines/immunizations • Vaccines/ immunizations As directed by your health care provider or based on your personal health risk.
 Vaccines save lives, even for otherwise healthy people.
 Most vaccines are no cost, including those that prevent COVID-19, flu, pneumonia, tetanus, and human papillomavirus vaccine (HPV).
 A shingles vaccine (Shingrix) is recommended for people age 50+.

-Screening recommendations are based U.S. Preventive Services Task Force (USPSTF) guidelines as of April 2024.
+Screening recommendations are based on U.S. Preventive Services Task Force (USPSTF) guidelines as of April 2024.